stancl/website-1/handbook.md

 }
 ```

 Keep in mind that the `return` keyword is hidden in those one-line arrow functions.
-So on the
+So in the
 example above, we are going to return the name of the user.

 ## Typed properties